dysbulic/xml-to-ipld/README.md

 # XML-to-IPLD

+<span style="color: red">*Ceramic is undergoing significant refactoring as it nears mainnet release, and the Ceramic examples are broken for the time being.*</span>

 A simple React app to take a DOM tree and serialize it to IPFS's IPLD data structure or the Ceramic Network's "tile" documents.

 Each level in the tree be a separate document with references to its children.